Bachelor of Science in Community and Regional Planning

 - Environmental science

-Because planners typically work with many (sometimes competing) groups and often make presentation to city councils or other decision-making bodies, courses in public speaking, debate, writing, and graphic communication will also serve you well.
+Because planners typically work with many (sometimes competing) groups and often make presentations to city councils or other decision-making bodies, courses in public speaking, debate, writing, and graphic communication are also recommended.